About these T&Cs

-- behavioural biometric information about how you use your mobile phone and the ANZ Plus App to help prevent fraud and
+- behavioural biometric information about how you use your mobile phone or other device and the ANZ Plus App (such as how you type, click, scroll and swipe) to help prevent fraud

 Our ANZ Plus Privacy Collection Notice explains how we collect, store, use and disclose this information in more detail.
 It sets out the uses and disclosures most relevant to us providing your Accounts and the ANZ Plus App.
 You could accept (or we could tell you about) further uses and disclosures in future, including relating to marketing.